dblock/kahneraja.github.io/_posts/2016-04-03-martin-fowler-talking-at-the-australian-technology-park-in-sydney.md

 - [YOW! & Thoughtworks bring you Martin Fowler - Sydney, March 29](http://www.eventbrite.com.au/e/yow-thoughtworks-bring-you-martin-fowler-sydney-march-29-tickets-22103248411){:target="_blank"}
 - [martinfowler.com](http://www.martinfowler.com/){:target="_blank"}

+For me, this was 2016's highlight of the Sydney technologists user group circuit.

-It was awesome to catch up with the Sydney Readify crew and see Martin Fowler talk on Microservices, Event Sourcing and Infrastructure as Code last week.
+Last week I was lucky enough to go along with my Readify colleagues to see Martin Fowler present on Microservices, Event Sourcing and Infrastructure as Code.

-When Martin Fowler speaks, the industry listens.
-I learnt a lot about persuasion from listening to him speak.
+> "Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand."

 It's his expertise, emotion and passion that brings a certain gravity to his technology conversation.